 - evidence of financial need; and

-- evidence of eligibility for other considerations (available from section 6 of the program guidelines
+- evidence of eligibility for other considerations (available from section 7 of the program guidelines)

-Applications for the 2018 round of the Rural and Regional Enterprise Scholarship program are open from Monday, 4 December 2017 and close Monday, 8 January 2018.
+Applications for the second round of the Rural and Regional Enterprise Scholarship program close Friday, 14 December 2018.

 Note: the Department of Education and Training has contracted the QTAC as the Scholarship Support Organisation, to manage the application and selection processes, distribute scholarship funding, monitor continued eligibility and compliance with scholarship conditions, and report to the department.